 The more stitches, the more the design will distort when applied to fabric.
 This is usually why digitizers will try to put a satin stitch border around a fill area, to compensate for how a fill can distort an object.
 Even when you digitize a fill with a border, you should still make “push and pull” adjustments for the fill before you digitize the satin stitch.

 In the example below, no compensation or overlap was applied to the fill area.
 The result is poor registration: you can see the fabric showing between the two stitch types because of the pull.

-Now look at the next example.
-Even though it’s overlapping about half way around the satin stitch, you could experience the same problem as the first example it you are embroidering on sheer fabrics or fabrics with a lot of stretch.
+Now, look at the next example.
+Even though it’s overlapping about halfway around the satin stitch, you could experience the same problem as the first example if you are embroidering on sheer fabrics or fabrics with a lot of stretch.